-\textbf{Model Calibration.} Classification models' confidence calibration performance is crucial in mission-critical tasks \citep{guo2017calibration}, and a well-calibrated model should have a confidence (i.e., probability associated with the predicted class label) matching with its ground truth accuracy.
-Expected Calibration Error (ECE) \citep{naeini2015obtaining} is the primary metric of model calibration performance, which is calculated by partitioning predictions (with range [0, 1]) into $M$ equally-spaced bins and calculate the weighted average of differences between bins' accuracy and confidence:
+\textbf{Model Calibration.} Classification models' confidence calibration performance is crucial in mission-critical tasks \citep{guo2017calibration}, and a well-calibrated model should have a confidence (\ie probability associated with the predicted class label) matching with its ground truth accuracy.
+Expected Calibration Error (ECE) \citep{naeini2015obtaining} is the primary metric of model calibration performance, which is calculated by partitioning predictions (with range [0, 1]) into $M$ equally-spaced bins and calculating the weighted average of differences between bins' accuracy and confidence:

 where $n$ is the number of training samples, $B_m$ is the set of indices of samples whose prediction confidence falls into the interval $I_m = (\frac{m-1}{M},\frac{m}{M})$ for m $\in$ \{1,\dots, M\}.
-Accuracy and confidence are calucated below:
+Accuracy and confidence are calculated below:

-where $\hat{y}_{i}$ and $y_i$ are the predicted and true class labels of sample $i$, respectively, and $\hat{p}_i$ is the confidence for sample $i$ on label $y_i$.
+where $\widehat{y}_{i}$ and $y_i$ are the predicted and true class labels of sample $i$, respectively, and $\widehat{p}_i$ is the confidence for sample $i$ on label $y_i$.
 A model with better calibration performance should have a lower ECE.